motorDSM

 for eight attached MD-90 controllers.

-By default, ports are assumed to be at /dev/ttyUSB0
+By default, ports are assumed to be at /dev/ttyUSB0, /dev/ttyUSB1, etc.

 You will also need to comment or uncomment lines depending on the number of drivers you have connected.
 For each driver, make sure you uncomment/call the following functions: